Seitenverzeichnis home page Site map

 Africa Prototype Dog becomes a worldwide Breeding Dog

+The Basenjis have a strong will to survive and will never give up.
 I am always impressed to know that Basenjis belong to the oldest domestic animals man had; they were useful in hunting and are attached to people.
 Nevertheless, anyone knowing Basenjis quickly learns that a Basenji does not belong to them.
 We will never completely understand the being of Basenjis.
 He remains, as he has for millennia an independent and freedom loving dog on our side who quickly wins totally our favor, or our repudiation.
 Both should be cleared up.

 What a dog is the Basenji?
 Answer: A Dog that evokes strong feelings.
 If your desire is to live together with a Basenji prepare yourself very well and think about your social environment.
 That has to be taken into account when one wants to live with this dog for a time span 12 - 17 years living together with your Basenji.